varunoberoi/deepstream.io-website-old/pages/docs/record.md

 </tbody>
 </table>

-whenReady()
+whenReady( callback )
 ---------------------------------------------------
+argument: callback
+type: Function
+optional: false
+desc: A function that should be invoked as soon as the record is ready.

-Convenience method.
-Gets executed straight away if the record is ready or scheduled for callback once the record is ready.
+Convenience method that executes the callback straight away if the record is ready or registers it as a callback for the `'ready'` event.

 get( path )
 ---------------------------------------------------